LDavidA14/LDavidA14/README.md

 - 👋 Hi, I’m David Leancă
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning at the Technical University of Cluj-Napoca
-- 📫 How to reach me david_leanca@yahoo.com
+- 📫 How to reach me: david_leanca@yahoo.com

 <!---
 LDavidA14/LDavidA14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.